 Under Spanish law, there is no shift of directors' fiduciary duties to creditors when approaching or during insolvency.
+The fiduciary duties are always owed to the company irrespective of who the residual claimants are (shareholders or creditors).
 Having said that, when a company is in financial distress, directors may be found liable in certain specific cases.

-Spanish companies' directors must perform their duties with the diligence of a careful entrepreneur (duty of care) and loyal representative (duty of loyalty)..
+Spanish companies' directors must perform their duties with the diligence of a careful entrepreneur (duty of care) and loyal representative (duty of loyalty).
 In addition, directors can be jointly and severally liable for corporate debts if they breach their duties relating to winding up the company.
 If losses reduce equity to less than half of share capital, directors must call a general meeting within two months to pass the resolution to wind up the company or, if the company is insolvent, to petition for insolvency proceedings.